 Tom Crean Archive

-Tom Crean met with the media following Indiana’s 56-46 win over Illinois on Sunday afternoon at Assembly Hall.
+WEST LAFAYETTE, Ind. — Tom Crean met with the media following Indiana’s 82-64 loss to Purdue on Saturday at Mackey Arena.

 Watch his postgame comments in the media player below:

 In the span of 36 hours from Wednesday night to Friday morning, Indiana’s men’s basketball program experienced an 11-point collapse in the final 2:26 to lose to Penn State at home and learned news of the arrest of sophomore forward Hanner Mosquera-Perea.

 After what has been, arguably, the most rocky three days in the past three seasons for the Hoosiers, at 4 p.m. today, Indiana will play its Big Ten, in-state rival.
 And though both teams have struggled this season, pride is on the line when the Hoosiers (14-10, 4-7) face Purdue (14-10, 4-7) in West Lafayette this afternoon.

 “The ability to move on from setbacks, distractions and doubts are what fuel you to get better and improve,” Indiana coach Tom Crean said via his Twitter account on Friday evening.
 “That’s where our team sits.
 Our guys are learning that you have no choice but to move on to the next task no matter how you’re feeling.
 Resiliency is a skill.”

 Less than two weeks ago, yet seemingly so long ago, the Hoosiers were celebrating an upset after a dominating victory over No. 10 Michigan in Bloomington.
 They were 14-8 overall, 4-5 in the Big Ten and within striking distance of a potential NCAA tournament bid.